avshyz/Zauberbuch/README.md

 - filters
 - links should be active when in page
 - character portraits
+- edit spells
+- spell description should enrich with elements
+  - dice roller (threejs)
+  - icons for status effects
+  - bold for things like
+    - enemy that you see
+- keyboard shortcuts
 - available spells
 - empty screens
   - "Llearn Spells"